JeeErn/Decentralised_Prediction_Market/README.md

 Vote options are the available options for voting.
 These represent the possible outcomes that the topic can resolve to.
 There should exist a minimum of 2 options and a maximum of 4 options for each topic.
 Ideally, the options given will cover all possible scenarios that the topic can resolve towards.

 ### 8. Weighted Probability [^](#Topics)
-Weighted probability is the aggregated probability that the option will be the correct one.
-This probability accounts for the voter's reputation at the time of voting, as well as the price the voter paid for the vote to happen.
+Weighted probability is the probability that the option will be the correct one.
+This probability is derived from the sum of all previous voters' weighted bets. the This probability accounts for the voter's reputation at the time of voting, as well as the price the voter paid for the vote.

 The formula for calculating the weighted probability is as follows:
 ```math